 Ardhanarishvara sculpture is broken from below the legs.
 Shiva is on the right, (left to the viewer) whose one hand is on Nandi.
 Parvati forms the left (right to the viewer) in a delicate pose.
 Details of both Shiva-Parvati are rendered in respective halves.
 Growing up in a Hindu family I heard this story over the years where neither Brahma or Vishnu never fully passed their knowledge to their wives.
 For the Lord, his wife is no less than him, and he is no more than her.
 There are other versions to this as well, one of which says Bhringi took an oath to worship Him solely, ignoring Parvati sitting beside him.
 She asked Bhringi to worship her too but he refused.
 Agitated she asked Shiva to give her half part of his body and the Lord agreed to merge both of them into one.

 Considered ‘masterpiece of Gupta-Chalukyan art’ this is the most important & most impressive sculpture in the cave.
 The vastness of this figure is intimidating.
 There is an amount of calmness and serenity I experienced.
 It’s the only sculpture that has not suffered much in terms of destruction.

 Aspects of Shiva

-Based on six principles of the universe according to Hinduism, this sculpture shows three of six aspects of Shiva.
+Based on six principles of the universe according to Hinduism, this sculpture shows three of six aspects of the Lord.

-- Left face (viewers right) represents feminine side to Shiva, holding a lotus, there is a light smile carved on his face that cannot go unnoticed, it shows his caring nature to every being, called ‘Vamadeva‘ resembling Brahma.
+- Left face (viewers right) represents feminine side, holding a lotus, there is a light smile carved on his face that cannot go unnoticed, it shows his caring nature to every being, called ‘Vamadeva‘ resembling Brahma.